Credit: Nick Upton / naturepl.com

-Where: it's native to the south of England but has spread and is now found in many areas of the UK, except Northern Scotland.
+It's native to the south of England but has spread and is now found in many areas of the UK, except northern Scotland.
 This scrambling plant it is often found growing on top of hedgerows, bushes, scrub or trees.
 It favours chalky soil.

 When: a perennial it flowers from July to September.